Donald Trump Says He Wants to Get the Border Wall With Mexico Started

-And that Mexico will reimburse the U.S. for the cost of the wall
+And that Mexico will reimburse the U.S. for the cost of the wall+ READ ARTICLE

 Donald Trump said at a press conference on Wednesday that he wants to “get the wall started” on the border of Mexico and the U.S., and that he believes Mexico “will reimburse us for the cost of the wall.”